List of Farm to Market Roads in Texas (1–99): FM 14

-FM 14 begins in Tyler at State Loop 323 in Smith County.
-The road proceeds along State Park Highway through Shady Grove (where it intersects Interstate 20) and Red Springs, where it turns to the northeast.
+FM 14 begins in Tyler at Loop 323 in Smith County.
+The road proceeds along State Park Highway through Shady Grove (where it intersects I-20) and Red Springs, where it turns to the northeast.
 The road then turns to the north, crossing into Wood County and passing through Hawkins, where it intersects US 80.
 It continues north through the towns of Pine Mills and Oak Grove to the northern terminus at SH 154.